Close Encounters with Placeness: The Odds

 The real is an altogether different matter than the possible, without any possible communication or mediation between the two.
 What lies outside possibility or beyond the range of possibilities – literally, the im-possible, or the event – is real, because the procedure whereby we fabricate the possible out of the real is always incomplete and deficient and falls short of the real. [...]
 Radical contingency, or the event, shakes the range of possibilities and updates a whole new world, which may be incompatible with the previous one.
 Historic events are history-changing.5

-For Ayache, such a thing as a 'random number generator' doesn't exist:
+For Ayache, a thing such as a 'random generator' doesn't exist:

 What I am arguing for is precisely the superiority of contingency in terms of changing the context (or the range of possibilities) and the fact that a 'random generator' is always relative to a certain context and its perfectly identifiable states.
 To repeat, it is not 'random' that I am arguing against; it is 'generator'.
 There is no generator of contingency as such, because contingency is absolute and not relative; it is always the ultimate mover, even though we may not – almost by definition – frame it into an ultimate context.
 Hence the deep metaphysical challenge in overturning the ontology and putting such an 'open' category as contingency first.6